What Are the Best Pet-Friendly Fabrics?

 - Real leather is expensive

 If you want the look and feel of a woven upholstery fabric, polyolefin is a great option for pet owners.
-They are synthetic fabrics renowned for their durability and strength.
-These fabrics are a great alternative for someone who likes the look and feel of traditional upholstery fabric, and Sailrite offers the best synthetic olefin and polyolefin fabrics on the market.
+This synthetic fabric is renowned for its durability and strength.
+Polyolefin is a great alternative for someone who likes the look and feel of traditional upholstery fabric, and Sailrite offers the best synthetic polyolefin fabrics on the market.
 With a wide variety of color and pattern options, you’ll have no trouble choosing a fabric that coordinates with your home décor.

 Our only polyolefin fabric brand, Bella-Dura®, is a high-performance upholstery fabric known for its ability to handle everyday wear and tear.
 Bella-Dura fabrics are woven from proprietary polyolefin fibers that have been specially engineered to deliver premium abrasion, stain, odor and mildew resistance.
 Bella-Dura is also anti-pilling, and the fibers are infused with antimicrobial silver ion technology that can withstand 1,500 hours of UV fade resistance.
 Lastly, the fabric is solution-dyed, meaning it can be cleaned with bleach for tough stains and disinfecting purposes without damaging the color or quality of the fabric.

 Something to be aware of, though, with these fabrics is that they are woven.
 This means it is possible, especially for cats, to get their claws stuck in the weave and cause rips or scratches.
 A dog’s nails are not as sharp as a cat’s and would not cause any kind of damage to these fabrics.
 But if you have a cat that loves to scratch and has very sharp claws that you don’t trim down routinely, it’s possible this is not the best choice for you.

 - Bleach cleanable (when needed)